 A patent is an exclusive right granted to the patent holder on the new product or process involving an inventive step and capable of industrial application for a minimum period of 20 years.
 Patentee holds the exclusive right to use, manufacture and sale of the product.
 In the absence of the competing product in the market, the patent holder enjoys a monopoly and sometimes it leads to the abuse of their dominant position in the market.

 Compulsory Licensing of Patent

-Since Patent grant the exclusive rights to the patent holder, but it is necessary to limit the power of the patent holder.
-Compulsory Licensing of the patent involves the use of the patented product and process without the patent holder consent.
+Since patents grant exclusive rights to the patent holder, it is necessary to limit the power of the patent holder.
+Compulsory Licensing of the patent involves the use of the patented product and process without the patent holder’s consent.
 When a patent is granted to the pharmaceutical company it may lead to an increase in the price of the patent, due to the research and innovation and time involved in the development of drugs.
-High prices of drugs make the medicine unaffordable to the developing and the under-developed countries.
+High prices of drugs make medicine unaffordable to developing and under-developed countries.
 Granting compulsory license help the state to put the cap on the prices of the drugs and provide access to essential drugs.